-After receiving your application, we talk over the phone to understand what your needs are so that we can “fit” the Airedale to the home.
+After receiving your application, we talk over the phone to understand what your needs are so that we can “fit” the Airedale into the home.
+We call for a reference from your vet.
 We arrange a home visit by one of our rescue volunteers in your area.
 That way we can get to know you better and you can meet someone who has gone through the process.
-They are a member of a great support system for adoptive families.

 Then comes the hard part — the WAITING!
 It can be frustrating waiting for a dog once you’ve applied, so we’d like to explain our guiding principles for matching dogs and applicants.

-We match dogs and applicants based on the needs of the dog.
+We match dogs and applicants based on the needs of both.
 This includes a variety of facts — special needs and age of dog, need for medical care and access to our vets, transport distances, urgency of placement, and the details and circumstances of qualified adopters.
-Very last on the list are time on the waiting list and applicant preferences.
-We can’t answer specific questions about why one applicant was matched with a dog vice why another one wasn’t.
-It’s never a decision made by one individual — it’s made by the Placement Committee, who considers all those factors carefully.
+It’s best to apply and be approved, so you are ready to receive an available Airedale.

-Here’s our reasoning — by the time a dog gets to rescue and are finally ready for placement, they’ve been through a number of confusing and bewildering changes in their lives.
-Our primary focus is to ensure that they find the best place for them to spend the rest of their lives.
-They can’t talk so they depend on us to make that happen.
+Our focus is to ensure that the dogs find the best place to spend the rest of their lives.
+They can’t talk, so they depend on us to make that happen.

 Finding your Airedale

-Next is finding just the right Airedale for your family.
+Next is finding just the right Airedale for you and/or your family.
 Sometimes it takes days, and sometimes months.
-When an Airedale comes into rescue, they are taken to a vet for a checkup.
-All shots are brought up to date, a fecal and heart worm check is done to make sure they are clear of all parasites.
-If there is any health problem the Airedale cannot be adopted until the dog is healthy.
-We begin preventative treatments right away.
+When an Airedale comes into the rescue, they are taken to a vet for a checkup.
+All shots are brought up to date, and a fecal and heartworm check is done to make sure they are clear of all parasites.
+Upon adoption, we provide you with all of the behavioral and medical information that has been made available to us.

-If the Airedale is not spayed or neutered, that is done.
-After this, the Airedale will go to a foster family so that their temperament can be evaluated.
-We know what that particular Airedale needs.
+If the Airedale is not spayed or neutered, that is done before placement.
 No Airedale is adopted with their AKC papers, even if we receive them.
 This prevents the dog from being sold with papers in the future.
-The foster family has the say in who adopts our Airedales.
-They know the dog best.

 Adoption Agreement and Fee

-This is the same process with Airedale rescue groups all over the U.S. At adoption, you are asked to sign an adoption agreement.
-The agreement sets out our minimum standards to keeping this dog and states that if for any reason you must give up the Airedale – you will return the dog to us.
-This is a “no questions asked” guarantee from us.
-There is an adoption fee that goes into our fund (we are a designated 501(c)3 non profit organization) for the medical bills of future rescued Airedales.
-The adoption fee is $400.
-Rescue work, health care and grooming is done by unpaid volunteers.
-We all do it for the love of the breed.
+At adoption, you are asked to sign an adoption agreement.
+The agreement sets out our minimum standards to keep this dog and states that if for any reason you must give up the Airedale, you will return the dog to us.
+There is a “no questions asked” guarantee from us.
+There is an adoption fee that goes into our fund (we are a designated 501(c)3 non-profit organization) for the medical bills of future rescued Airedales.
+The adoption fee is $400 and is payable when you receive the dog.

-There is a great support network for Airedales all over the county on the web.
-Most Airedale problems are due to lack of training or knowledge of the breed for the new owner.
-When one learns that an action or trait is “normal” you can solve the problem.
 We make every effort to help the adoptive family succeed in their adoption of a great Airedale.
 If it just doesn’t work out, we take the dog back.
+No questions asked.

-Thanks again for thinking of adoption, and we will contact you after we receive your application.
+Thanks again for thinking of adoption.
+We will contact you after we receive your application.
 Please be patient as we are all volunteers with families, Airedales, jobs, and generally busy lives… just like you.
+Thank you.